Johan's life's work and goal can be chalked down to the perfect suicide. Unfortunately, he feels it necessary to take the world with him...

 And finally, in the series Miaka tries to drown herself when Tamahome was Brainwashed and Crazy.
 Hotohori had to dive in and save her.

 Also in the 3rd OVA, Mayo attempts to drown herself in that pond when she realizes what a psycho bitch she had been and that she's nearly destroyed the world just to get Tamahome.
 Much to the Fan Dumb's dismay, Tamahome goes in after her and brings her back, allowing her to Must Make Amends and save the Universe of the Four Gods.

 Naoko Akagi dies of a fall from the top of the MAGI superstructure.
-While it's ambiguous in the anime, in the manga version, it's strongly implied that she threw herself off the tower after learning that Gendo was sleeping with her so he could use her for her genius, which led her to kill the first Rei.
+It's strongly implied that she threw herself off the bridge after learning that Gendo didn't love her and murdering Rei.

 An episode of Paranoia Agent deals with a group of friends online making a suicide pact... only for the two men in the group to respond in horror when they find out the third member of their group is really a young elementary school girl.
 They spend the rest of the episode trying to shake the girl and foil her suicide attempts, while succeeding in their attempts, only to fail in increasingly bizarre ways.
 In the end of the episode, it turns out they all died during the men's first attempt, and their attempts afterwards have been failing because they're ghosts and already dead.
 It probably says a lot about the series that this is actually one of the most lighthearted episodes in the entire series.